Inferno214221/cmc-mod-manager/README.md

 - [x] Drag and Drop
 - [x] Replace characters
 - [x] Change the number of rows & columns
+- [x] Uninstalled characters are removed when the css is updated to prevent locked icons
 - [x] Alerts
 - [ ] Errors
 ### Alts (Priority: 5)